Arnold Felix Graves: Life and work

 In 1877 he was one of the 10 founding members of the Fitzwilliam Lawn Tennis Club, one of the oldest tennis clubs in the world.

 His novels included Prince Patrick (1898) and Clytæmnestra: A Tragedy (1903).

 Private life

 Arnold Graves married Constance L Weatherley in London in 1881 and had four sons and one daughter.
 Two of his sons were killed during the Great War and his daughter died from the "Spanish Flu" epidemic that swept Europe after the War.

-He moved to England after Partition and settled in London and Wheathampstead, where he died in 1930.
-He was buried in the churchyard at Wheathampstead but unfortunately his gravestone was removed during a consolidation and tidy up of the churchyard in 1968.
+After the partition of Ireland, he moved to England and settled in London and Wheathampstead, where he died in 1930.
+He was buried in the churchyard at Wheathampstead but his gravestone was removed during a consolidation and tidy up of the churchyard in 1968.